top of page

 The Fear of Domestic Violence

 For victims of domestic violence, fear is a constant presence.
 It’s more than just physical injuries—it’s psychological warfare.
 It’s the constant watching over your shoulder, the walking on eggshells, the feeling of being trapped in a situation you can’t escape.
+Some women can’t leave, not because they don’t want to, but because they have no safe way out.

 2. Psychological manipulation – Gaslighting and emotional abuse make victims doubt their own reality and feel powerless.